-(f) Plan for and create Staff will Staff will provide materials and experiences positive learning engage children (both indoor and outdoor) that encourage environments and by planning children to explore. experience in which each experiences that Staff will be active listeners (observers), using child's learning and are based on observations and developmental assessments development will be their interests to plan according to children's interests and supported and which is and experiences. inclusive of all children, developmental including children with needs. individualized plans; (g) Incorporate indoor and A variety of Staff meet the individual needs of the children outdoor play, as well as experiences will by following individual plans, observations, active play, rest and quiet be planned and family-instructed needs, and regulations set time, into the day, and facilitated for forward for the centre. give consideration to the the child that Staff plan for adaptations for individual needs of the incorporate all experiences/activities so that all children are children times of play successful and engaged. (indoor, outdoor, There are learning centres in the environment active, and to foster children's varying needs.
-There are quiet) while opportunities for children to have quiet and ensuring the reflective time, and areas that allow for play individual needs that is more active (both indoor and outdoor). of the children are being met. (h) Foster the engagement of We promote a There are opportunities for staff and families on-going communication culture of family to connect daily and for families to discuss with parents about the involvement by their child's development and program. program and their engaging We have an active Peer Parent Engagement children families in Worker to encourage parents to join and partnerships participate in activities and events, share with our resources and build community. teachers that Parents are encouraged to provide input into support their experiences that are planned for their children's children. development Parents are encouraged to participate in the and learning. program through various measures (read a book to a group, cooking activities, etc.)
+(f) Plan for and create Staff will Staff will provide materials and experiences positive learning (both indoor and outdoor) that encourage engage children environments and by planning children to explore. experience in which experiences that Staff will be active listeners (observers), each child's learning are based on using observations and developmental and development will their interests assessments to plan according to children's be supported and and interests and experiences. which is inclusive of developmental all children, including needs. children with individualized plans; (g) Incorporate indoor and A variety of Staff meet the individual needs of the outdoor play, as well experiences will children by following individual plans, as active play, rest and be planned and observations, family-instructed needs, and quiet time, into the facilitated for regulations set forward for the centre. day, and give the child that Staff plan for adaptations for consideration to the incorporate all experiences/activities so that all children are individual needs of the times of play successful and engaged. children (indoor, outdoor, There are learning centres in the active, and environment to foster children's varying quiet) while needs.
+There are opportunities for children ensuring the to have quiet and reflective time, and areas individual needs that allow for play that is more active (both of the children indoor and outdoor). are being met. (h) Foster the engagement We promote a There are opportunities for staff and families of on-going culture of family to connect daily and for families to discuss communication with involvement by their child's development and program. parents about the engaging We have an active Peer Parent Engagement program and their families in Worker to encourage parents to join and children partnerships participate in activities and events, share with our resources and build community. teachers that Parents are encouraged to provide input into support their experiences that are planned for their children's children. development Parents are encouraged to participate in the and learning. program through various measures (read a book to a group, cooking activities, etc.)